 1. Switzerland has two processes for obtaining Swiss citizenship.
 Ordinary (or regular) naturalization is the one most people go through; facilitated (or simplified) naturalization is a shorter and less complicated process usually open to the foreign spouses and children of Swiss citizens, and, since early 2017, third generation foreigners.
 According to official statistics just under a quarter of the 40,689 naturalizations in 2015 were facilitated.

-7. It can be costly.
+9. It can be costly.
 Since there are three levels of authority, there are three different fees to pay.
 While the Confederation only requires 50-150 francs, costs set out by the cantons and communes can be much higher.
-The canton of Vaud requires 350 francs and Zurich 500 francs, but others demand far more.
-Geneva’s basic rate for an adult application is 920 francs, but it goes up the more you earn.
-If your salary is over 120,000 francs you’re looking at a 3,680 franc fee – and that’s just for the canton.
-You’ve still got to add the commune’s fees – and all this with the chance that you could be turned down, as one long-term American resident was in 2014.
+Geneva’s basic rate for an adult application is 1,250 francs, plus the communes then add an extra 500-1,000 francs.
+And all this with the chance that you could be turned down, as one long-term American resident was in 2014.

 10. Your likelihood of success may depend on where you live.
 According to the Tages Anzeiger Western Switzerland is more generous with naturalizations than elsewhere.
 Official statistics show that Zurich naturalized the most people in 2015 (9,607), but it also has the biggest population, of 1.5 million.
 The canton of Geneva, population nearly half a million, naturalized 6,093 people in 2015, despite having a third of the population of Zurich and half the population of Bern, where only 2,587 people obtained citizenship.